emeric-martineau/rust-prepack-ide/README.md

 To store all Rust channel, Rustup component, Cargo dependencies...
 A Docker volume was created.

 Atom store also many configuration (like open file, plugins config...) in `~/.config` folder.
 Another Docker volume was created.

+## Install without Docker

+If you don't want use Docker or you can't, you can use scripts to install Atom plugins, you can run `install-scripts/install-atom-plugin.sh` script.

+To install Rust, run `install-scripts/install-rust.sh` script.